CiscoSE/LTRPRG-1100/AGENDA.md

     * What is Network Programmability
 2. Tools of the Ninja
     * Git and GitHub
+    * Python for Network Programmability
+    * Cisco Webex Teams
+    * Other Desktop Network Programmability Tools
         * Vagrant Up for Network Engineers
-    * Python for Network Programmability
-    * Other Desktop Network Programmability Tools (text editors, IDEs, Postman, Cisco Webex Teams)
+        * Postman
+        * PyCharm
 3. Hone Your Ninja Skills
-    * Using APIs
+    * Introducing APIs
     * Using NETCONF/YANG
     * Guest Shell
 4. Test Your Ninja Skills